pythonexcels/pythonexcels.github.io/_posts/2009-10-05-Python-Excel-Mini-Cookbook.md

 Source for the program and data text file are available at [http://github.com/pythonexcels/examples](http://github.com/pythonexcels/examples)

-Originally posted on October 5, 2009 / Updated September 21, 2019
+Originally posted on October 5, 2009 / Updated November 1, 2022